Talking therapies, or psychological therapies, are effective and confidential treatments delivered by fully trained and accredited NHS practitioners.

 Please call 0800 145 6485 and our dedicated local staff will support you to access the help you need.
 The phone line is open 24 hours a day, seven days a week and is open to people of all ages – including children and young people.

 Use the code ‘CMHCP’ when signing up for your account to access SilverCloud’s comprehensive online therapy courses completely free of charge.
-Please enter a different username for each one of the four programmes available to you :
+Please enter a different username for each one of the three programmes available to you :

 Space For Sleep